As expected in a startup like ours, we have a Tech team. 🤓

-We are often asked: “What’s your tech stack?
+The team is often asked: “What’s your tech stack?
 Do you use the latest languages?
 Did you try X.io and Y.js?”

-That said, we use:
+That said, they use:

 Symfony framework: It would be crazy not to use a strong framework like Symfony on top of PHP these days.
 It facilitates a lot of work: we don't have to reinvent the wheel every time.